drteeth/elixir-es-cqrs/slides.md

 # Alternative/Specialized data storage
 * Graph-friendly structures
 * GIS
+* 3rd party services (Salesforce, Accounting, etc)
 * Often an all-or-nothing proposition

 ???

+# This is mostly about special use cases and how we often shoe-horn them into a SQL database rather than using a specialized tool.
+SQL has such a strong hold on our data that sharing it with another DB is untenable.

 Similar to the Searching example, a graph or GIS database might be a better solution, but since the idea of syncing data to yet another database is unpaletteable, we often just force it on our SQL databases.